When Life Gives You Tangerines

 The series received widespread praise for its performances, screenplay, and direction.
 Among its numerous accolades, the series received a total of eight nominations at the 61st Baeksang Arts Awards, winning four, including Best Drama.
+It was also named by Time magazine as the best Korean drama of 2025.
 The series has been favorably compared to the acclaimed series Reply 1988 (2015–2016), also starring Park Bo-gum, for eliciting nostalgia and warmth rooted in the Korean experience.

 Synopsis

 The drama follows the adventurous life and many trials of Ae-sun (IU), a poor girl wanting to become a poet who was born in Jeju in 1951, and Gwan-sik (Park Bo-gum), a young man who cherishes and loves her.
-The drama is narrated by their daughter, Yang Geum-yeong.
+The drama is narrated by their daughter, Yang Geum-myeong.